 There will be a customised programme for each student to help them succeed in whatever career they choose.

 We believe that engagement in a wide range of enrichment activities not only gives students a valuable breadth of experience but also helps to achieve greater success in the core GCSE subjects.

 Therefore, particular emphasis will be placed on enrichment opportunities that will be an integral part of the curriculum, not an add-on.

-Students will be both supported and challenged to explore and develop their creative talents through Music, Dance, Drama, Art and Design.
-All students will learn to play a musical instrument.
+Students will be both supported and challenged to explore and develop their creative talents through Sport, Music, Dance, Drama, Art and Design.
+All students will be given the opportunity to learn to play a musical instrument.

 There will be many opportunities for both performance and display that will encourage students to take responsibility for presenting and celebrating their achievements.